shacker/tangelo/README.md

 Anyone is free to help themselves to this source code, or even to make pull requests, but I will not support users who are learning Django for the first time.

+We store the full response and parse it in real time.
+We cache the image itself for performance.

 ## Installation
 This repo represents a full Django project, not a reusable app.
 As a result, it is not pip installable.
 Clone this repo and deploy it from a git check out using your deployment system of choice.